Lavender oil not only helps babies and children sleep better – it’s also a safe, natural home remedy to help your child with so many more ailments…

 You can also make your own roller ball for easier on-the-go application for young kids.
 Fill a 0.25-ounce glass roller ball bottle with a carrier oil, and add 1 drop of lavender essential oil (a little over 1% dilution).

 Spray: Mix 10-20 drops of lavender essential oil with 2 tablespoons of witch hazel and stir.
 Add 3 tablespoons water and pour into a 4-ounce spray bottle.
 For babies and toddlers, use as an air freshener or a sleeping spray in an open well-ventilated room as part of their pre-bedtime routine.
-Once your toddler has got past the stage of putting everything in their mouth, a ready-made lavender linen spray can be used to mist their pillows and other bedding items before they go to sleep.
+Once your toddler has got past the stage of putting everything in their mouth, a ready-made lavender linen spray can be used to mist their pillows and other bedding items half an hour before they go to sleep.

 Bath: Dilute lavender essential oil in a carrier oil as above.
 Simply add a few drops of the diluted oil to a warm bath.
 If your little one loves to splash about as part of their bath-time routine, bathing with essential oils is not advisable as they may get some oil in their eyes or mouth.
 Once they are older, you can switch to pure lavender bath salts as a simpler bath-time option.